RavensbourneWebMedia/UX-design/sessions/02/README.md

 * How could you rephrase the less successful ones to get better answers?
 * Have you thought of follow-up questions?

-Armed with a revised script, we'll go and interview primary school children (and a few teachers and parents).
+Armed with a revised guide, we'll go and interview primary school children (and a few teachers and parents).

 <!--- [ ] Feedback sheets-->